leobz/Expedia-flights-testing-tool/back-end/tests/tool/segment_path.md

 ```

-We choose the third of this list as the second segment
+We choose the first of this list as the third segment
 ```ruby
 >> third_choice = third_segments.first
 >> third_choice_id = third_choice[:zid]